freeCodeCamp/guide/src/pages/cplusplus/index.md

 * `endl` is a reserved word for the computer when using the C++ language to **end this line and go to the next line during output** .   - _cout stands for "console output"_
 * And , you have to finish the command with a semicolon `;`.

 **NOTE : Every command except the main funcction command and the include command needs to be ended by the semicolon.
-Without a ";" , you may encounter an error**
+Without a ";" , you may encounter an error!**

 * `return 0;` safely terminates the current function i.e. 'main()' in this case and since no function follows after 'main()' the program is terminated.
 * Don't forget to tell the computer that this is the last line it needs to execute.
 To do this , you add the closing curly brace "}" .
 You may encounter an error before program execution if you do not finish your program with **}** .